 - Online DVD rentals: Netflix offers a wider variety of movie selections and online video streaming; BlockBuster offers in store trades (read full BlockBuster and Netflix comparison for more information).

-- DVD from a box: RedBox, BlockBuster, and others offer DVDs for a $1 a day, but they are usually limited to new releases and a few select classics.
+- DVD from a box: RedBox, BlockBuster, and others offer DVDs for a about $1 a day, but they are usually limited to new releases and a few select classics.
 I would only use these as a supplement to Netflix if the movie I want is buried in my queue and it might take awhile before I receive it.
 Otherwise the selection and online movie streaming make Netflix a clear winner.

 Can you save money with Netflix?